 Students of the UCC Higher Diploma in Applied Computing Technology can opt for one of two routes:

 1. Students who receive a 1H in a Higher Diploma can apply for an MSc in Computing Science or MSc Data Science & Analytics.

 2. Others opt for the employment route and get jobs as IT technical support and operations in companies such as EMC, McAfee, Apple etc.

 MSc Interactive Media

-Students entering the MSc Interactive Media have very varied backgrounds coming from arts, business and the sciences.
+Students entering the MSc Interactive Media have very varied backgrounds from arts, business and the sciences.

 Where are our graduates?

-From 2010-2014, over 75% of graduates of the MSc in Interactive Media who responded to a survey by the Careers Office in UCC stated that they were in employment.
-The companies include HP, Siemens, Intel, Apple, Digisoft TV, Xanadu Consulting plus others.
+Graduates have taken up employment with many companies including HP, Siemens, Intel, Apple, Digisoft TV, Xanadu Consulting plus others.
 The types of positions held include: Programmers, Web Developers, Multimedia Designers, Mobile Application Developers, Media Analyst and Technical Support.

 Click to hear about Laura's student experience